The Jazz Piano Method Books - Over 27,000 Copies Sold Worldwide!

 Order a Copy Today!

-Hal Leonard Jazz Piano Method
+Hal Leonard Jazz Piano

 by Mark Davis

-The Hal Leonard Jazz Piano Method is a comprehensive and easy-to-use guide designed for anyone interested in playing jazz piano from the complete novice just learning the basics to the more advanced player who wishes to enhance their keyboard vocabulary.
+The Hal Leonard Jazz Piano Method Book 1 is a comprehensive and easy-to-use guide designed for anyone interested in playing jazz piano from the complete novice just learning the basics to the more advanced player who wishes to enhance their keyboard vocabulary.
 There are lots of fun progressions and licks for you to play and absorb.
 The accompanying audio includes demonstrations of all the examples in the book!
 Topics include essential theory, chords and voicings, improvisation ideas, structure and forms, scales and modes, rhythm basics, interpreting a lead sheet, playing solos, and much more!

 "For some time, I have found myself and the interest of my students moving toward a desire to go beyond the written page and really dive into the mechanics of jazz piano.
 Mark Davis's Jazz Piano Method -- A Player's Guide to Authentic Stylings is one of the most logically laid out methods I have seen for such a purpose." – excerpt from a review by Julie Wright - American Music Teacher Magazine (April/May 2016 Issue)

-Endorsements for the Jazz Piano Method
+Endorsements for the Jazz Piano Method - Book 1

 "I find Mark Davis’s Jazz Piano Method to be informative and insightful, not only for pianists, but for all musicians.
 His wealth of knowledge about jazz piano is evident.
 His method and approach is interesting and well thought out.
 As one who does clinics and master classes, I'm always seeking new ways and methods to inform, excite, and motivate the students.
 I highly recommend Mark’s book." – Dr. Charles McPherson, saxophonist (has worked with Charles Mingus, Barry Harris, Dizzy Gillespie, Jay McShann, and others)